scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ## Step 1.
 Configure your network

-Configure a secure network according to your organizational standard or as per the application requirements.
+Configure a secure network according to your organizational standard or application requirements.
 This section shows how to configure a secure network for Scalar DB server deployment.

 ### Requirements